 - (PAID App) VALK Flight App

-Now I know that some people can still retain their fear of flying no matter how you feed them with concrete facts and statistics.
+Now I know that some people can still retain their fear of flying no matter how you feed them with concrete facts and statistics (like me).
 Hopefully, the following tips can help to further alleviate it…

 #2: Confront your fear of flying